The Most Dangerous Human Foods for Dogs

 Every dog owner knows that while owning a dog can be rewarding, keeping his or her aromatic curiosity in check can be a real challenge.
 When a dog chews up a new pair of sneakers, it’s annoying, but when he breaks into the pantry, it can be dangerous.
 In 2017, the ASPCA Animal Poison Control Center received 199,000 poisoning cases, almost one-fifth of which were the result of ingesting human foods.
 Since Nom Nom in the business of cooking fresh dog food, we get a lot of questions from our customers about everyday human foods that can case pet poisoning.

-Of course, not all human foods are dangerous for dogs (we use human-grade ingredients in our food), so understanding which are and isn’t is key to creating a safe environment for your pup.
+Not all human foods are dangerous for dogs, but we believe in feeding pets food that was crafted for them, so understanding which are and isn’t is key to creating a safe environment for your pup.
 Our researchers have compiled the following list of human foods to avoid giving your dog.
 While some foods (like chocolate) might be obvious, others are certainly not.
 Here are the most dangerous human foods for dogs.

 Researchers at NomNomNow compiled the list of dangerous foods for dogs using information from the American Society for the Prevention of Cruelty to Animals.
 Pet ownership statistics were obtained from the American Pet Products Association National Pet Owners Survey (2017-2018).
 Pet poisoning statistics were obtained from the ASPCA Animal Poison Control Center.
 If you have reason to suspect your pet has